-The Northeast Plume Containment System (NEPCS) is a TCE treatment system that consists of two extraction wells, an equalization tank, a transfer pump, approximately 6,000 ft of total pipeline, and an air stripping unit.
+The Northeast Plume Containment System (NEPCS) is a TCE treatment system that consists of two extraction wells, a transfer pump, pipeline, and an air stripping unit.
 The air-stripped groundwater is discharged through a Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) outfall to Little Bayou Creek.
 The objective of this system is to retard the migration of the highest concentration of TCE in the Northeast Plume.